-The First-Year Seminar in Exposition and Argument (ENGL 185) is a four credit-hour course that provides an intensive introduction to all of the skills that go into good writing: critical reading, framing arguments for different audiences, mechanics, style, and research.
-The seminar is taken in conjunction with the First-Year Colloquia.
+FIRST-YEAR SEMINAR IN EXPOSITION AND ARGUMENT- The First-Year Seminar in Exposition and Argument (ENGL 185) is a four credit-hour courses that provides an intensive introduction to all of the skills that go into good writing: critical reading, framing arguments for different audiences, mechanics, style, and research.
+The seminar is taken in first year.
+A student who does not complete successfully ENGL 185 must repeat ENGL 185 during its next offering.

 AREAS OF KNOWLEDGE (AOK) - All students must successfully complete the requisite number of courses from each of the areas of knowledge.
 Randolph-Macon is dedicated to the full development of a student's skills in written and oral communication.
 Therefore, all courses that meet the Areas of Knowledge requirements will be attentive to developing a student's competence in writing and/or speaking as appropriate to the context of the course.
-Courses designated to satisfy these requirements are listed at h t t p : // w w w. r m c. e d u / n e w - c o l l e g i a t e - curriculum/AOKCarbyDept.aspx.
+Courses designated to satisfy these requirements are listed at h t t p://www.rmc.edu/new-collegiate-curriculum/AOKCarbyDept.aspx.
 An abbreviated list can be found after the course descriptions of this catalog.